-Most analysts are united in predicting further growth for Bitcoin over the rest of 2021.
-DigitalCoinPrice, for example, has BTC continuing its record-breaking price run, reaching $80,000 by the summer before dipping slightly and finishing the year on $79,178.
+Most analysts are united in predicting further growth for Bitcoin over 2022.
+DigitalCoinPrice, for example, has BTC continuing its record-breaking price run and finishing the year on $75,000.

-Elsewhere, WalletInvestor is also predicting further appreciation for BTC, albeit at a more subdued rate.
-According to the platform, Bitcoin will hold its current price of $47,794 for a while, before dipping to around $44,000 before the summer, finally climbing again to reach an average price of $56,465 by December 2021.
+Elsewhere, WalletInvestor is also predicting further appreciation for Bitcoin BTC, albeit at a more subdued rate.
+According to the platform, Bitcoin will reach an average price of $84,000 by December 2022.

 Naturally, this will be music to the ears of anyone who has chosen to invest in Bitcoin, but as always, we advise caution - it’s generally better to rely on the more conservative forecasts.